dvcrn/chainenv/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell copy        Copy passwords between backends get         Get a password for an account get-env     Get passwords as environment variables help        Help about any command ls          List all stored accounts set         Set a password for an account update      Update a password for an existing account
+  completion  Generate the autocompletion script for the specified shell copy        Copy passwords between backends generate-env Generate a .envrc file from config get         Get a password for an account get-env     Get passwords as environment variables help        Help about any command list        List keys declared in config ls          List all stored accounts set         Set a password for an account update      Update a password for an existing account